kazelise/moderndb/README.md

 ├── docker-compose.yml# Docker Compose configuration for easy deployment ├── requirements.txt  # Python dependencies with locked versions
-├── .env.example      # Template for environment variables (copy to .env for local use) ├── data/             # Directory for storing uploaded CSV data │   └── uploaded.csv  # Default name for the uploaded data file ├── flask_session/    # Directory for Flask session files ├── static/
+├── .env.example      # Template for environment variables (copy to .env for local use) ├── .gitignore        # Specifies files to exclude from version control ├── data/             # Directory for storing uploaded CSV data │   ├── uploaded.csv  # Default name for the uploaded data file │   └── .gitkeep      # Empty file to maintain directory structure in git ├── flask_session/    # Directory for Flask session files ├── static/
 │   └── modern.css    # Custom CSS for styling the application
-└── templates/
+├── templates/
-    └── index.html    # Main HTML template for the user interface └── README.md         # This file
+│   └── index.html    # Main HTML template for the user interface
+└── README.md         # This file
 ```

 ## Recent Updates (May 2025)

-* Changed application theme from dark to light mode for better readability
+* Changed application theme from dark to light mode for better readability and accessibility
-* Added functionality to destroy all data with one click
+* Added functionality to destroy all data with confirmation dialog for safety
-* Improved text color contrast for better accessibility
-* Enhanced AI configuration to allow for custom API URLs and models
+* Enhanced AI configuration UI to allow customizing API URL and model selection
-* Updated Docker configuration to use Python 3.11
+* Updated Docker configuration to use Python 3.11 for better performance
-* Added strict file type checking for CSV uploads only
+* Added strict file type checking for CSV uploads only to prevent errors
-* All user-facing messages are now in English
+* All user-facing messages standardized to English for consistency
-* Pinned dependency versions for better stability
+* Pinned dependency versions for better stability and reproducibility
-* Improved empty file handling to avoid EmptyDataError exceptions
+* Improved empty file handling to prevent EmptyDataError exceptions
 * Added `.env.example` template for secure environment variable configuration
-* Enhanced security for API key management
+* Enhanced security for API key management using environment variables
+* Added `.gitignore` patterns to exclude sensitive data from version control
+* Added `data/.gitkeep` to maintain directory structure without storing data in git repository
+* Improved error handling and user feedback throughout the application